JanHerca/urantiapedia/output/wikijs/article/Doreen_Heyne/Moral_Cosmic_Citizenship.md

 Is it moral to force someone to live who wants to die?
 Is it the same as forcing someone to die who wishes to live?
 Where is respect for the individual?
 Another controversial issue of today is: do we have the right to improve the genetic makeup of a fetus by using biotechnology?
 Are we playing God?
 Is this immoral or virtuous?
 The Greek philosophers, Plato and Aristotle, said virtues are rational.

-> When man wishes to modify physical reality, be it himself or his environment, he succeeds to the extent that he has discov ered the ways and means of controlling matter and directing en ergy.
+> When man wishes to modify physical reality, be it himself or his environment, he succeeds to the extent that he has discovered the ways and means of controlling matter and directing energy.
 Unaided mind is impotent to influence anything material save its own physical mechanism, with which it is inescapably linked.
 But through the _intelligent_ use of the body mechanism, mind can create other mechanisms, even energy relationships and living relationships, by the utilization of which this mind can increasingly control and even dominate its physical level in the universe.
 (Emphasis mine) [[UB 111:6.5](/en/The_Urantia_Book/111#p6_5)]

 Has the notion of personal rights weakened society’s values?
 Have we lost the idea that family is a human commitment, our jobs are commitments, friendships are commitments, all expressing our accountability?
 Intelligence alone cannot explain the moral nature.
 Morality, virtue, is indigenous to human personality.
 Moral intuition, the realization of duty, is a component of the human mind. “_But a moral being possesses an insight which enables him to discriminate between ends as well as means.
 He knows what he is doing, why he is doing it, where he is going, and how he will get there._” [[UB 16:7.4](/en/The_Urantia_Book/16#p7_4)]